interfaced/app-launcher/docs/eltex-eng.md

 Installation guide for Eltex STB
 --------------------------------

+### Eltex STB NV-10x

 1. Copy folder with application to USB flash drive.

-2. Download libstbbrowser.so from http://download.eltex-media.ru/nv/nv300/plugins/libstbbrowser.so and copy it to folder with application.
+2. Download libstbbrowser.so from http://download.eltex-media.ru/nv/nv102/plugins/libstbbrowser.so and copy it to folder with application.

 3. Plug USB flash drive into STB.